AlexFL1188/Student_Registration_GUI/README.md

 	-create button in GUI for action *Completed by Alexander Reimer* -create method to add selected course to the current student instance courseCollection Object *Completed by Alexander Reimer*

-**- allow student to remove course from their course collection**
+**- allow student to remove course from their course collection** *Completed by Alexander Reimer & Eric Thompson*

-	-create button in GUI for action *Completed by Alexander Reimer* -create method to remove selected course from the current student instance courseCollection Object *method created, needs work(Alexander Reimer)*
+	-create button in GUI for action *Completed by Alexander Reimer* -create method to remove selected course from the current student instance courseCollection Object *Completed by Alexander Reimer & Eric Thompson*

 **- allow student to see required materials for the courses they are registered**